sfsu-joseo/CSC645/labs/lab5/README.md

 So far, all the labs were focused on client-server network architectures.
-Although the real internet works mostly under that concept, many network engineers still think that peer-to-peer networks are the way to go to build the network architecture of the future internet because those networks will be decentralized, limiting the internet control of goverments and big companies.
+Although the real internet works mostly under that concept, many network engineers still think that peer-to-peer networks are the way to go to build the network architecture of the future internet because those networks will be decentralized, limiting the internet control of governments and big companies.
 Think about it, would a company like facebook exist in a internet ruled by a P2P architecture?
 Probably it wouldn't because host would have total control over the content they share.